mchwalinska/4EU-Protist-diversity-course-2024/README.md

 #### 10. Taxonomic annotation

-You will assign taxonomy using [VSEARCH](https://github.com/torognes/vsearch) software, which uses global alignment method.
-For reference you will use [PR2](https://pr2-database.org) database.
+You will assign taxonomy using the [VSEARCH](https://github.com/torognes/vsearch) software, which uses global alignment method.
+For reference you will use the [PR2](https://pr2-database.org) database.

 ```
 vsearch --usearch_global sequences.fasta --db /mnt/databases/pr2_db/pr2_database-5.0.0.fasta --blast6out taxonomy.tsv --id 0.70